Skip to content

 The Five Strategic Pillars

-3. Resolution: Wastewater Compliance Programme
+3. Resolution: Wastewater treatment and sewerage expansion

-4. Alignment: Concession Governance and Regulatory Reset
+4. Alignment: Concession regulation and investment recovery

 Operational Excellence & Resilience